 - speed of implementation and flexibility of configuration—AWS allows you to deploy the company’s IT infrastructure in minutes;

 - mobility: the ability to deploy your applications around the world;

 - automation of laborious organizational and technical tasks;

 - fast scalability depending on the market situation or seasonality—you are free to increase or decrease the volume of cloud capacity, paying only for the consumed resources;

 - unprecedented level of data security and system stability;

 - improved performance of systems and web resources;

 We Configure Cloud Services from AWS and Help Your Business Grow

-Pi5 Cloud company (AWS Partner Finder) as a part of Soft Industry Alliance friendly family offers its cloud-computing expertise as an AWS Select Consulting Partner.
+Soft Industry Alliance company offers its cloud-computing expertise as an AWS Select Consulting Partner.
 We provide consulting and implementation of AWS services as a leading provider of cloud solutions, helping you to improve system performance and ensure growth and scalability.
 All of our specialists have AWS certificates, maintaining a knowledgeable team at the highest level of professionalism.

 To use AWS efficiently and move your business to the cloud, we conduct a complete analysis of all your business processes, compile a comparison of the cost of working in the cloud to the classic option of having your own data center, choose the best solution, and map the virtual components.